-The 2018 edition scores and ranks the performance of 52 African governments in improving the wellbeing of children.
+The 2018 edition scores and ranks the performance of 52 African governments in improving the well-being of children.
+The report uses a robust, rights-based statistical methodology – the Child-Friendliness Index – and a wide range of data to measure and track progress in the commitment of African governments to children.

 1.2 billion children are threatened by conflict, widespread poverty or discrimination against girls.